Nuclear power in the UK

 Currently there is only one nuclear power plant being built in the UK.
 The government and French government-owned utility company EDF Energy agreed a deal to build a new nuclear reactor at the Hinkley site in 2013.
 The two sides agreed a ‘strike price’ of £92.50 per megawatt hour of electricity that Hinkley C generated, with index linked at 2012 prices for 35 years.
-Because of the linkage, the price has now increased to £106/MWh, around twice the current wholesale price of electricity.
+Because of the linkage, the price has now increased to £106/MWh – around twice the current wholesale price of electricity.
 This compares unfavourably with the most recent bids for offshore wind of £36.95/MWh.

 CND publicly condemned the deal, along with other campaigning groups, Parliament’s Public Accounts Committee and many in the finance sector, including the bank HSBC.
 In fact, HSBC even said they see ‘ample reason for the UK government to delay or cancel the project’ because of the high burden placed on taxpayers by the deal.
 In addition, the European Commission and the United Nations have both investigated the project after concerns were raised.

 Work continues at the site however, with an expected completion date of 2026 at an estimated construction cost of £26 billion.

 The multinational conglomerate Toshiba withdrew from the Moorside project in 2018, describing the decision as ‘economically rational’.
 Less than three months later, another Japanese multinational, Hitachi, suspended work on its planned Wylfa and Oldbury projects, again using much the same terms as Toshiba – that it was doing so ‘from the viewpoint of its economic rationality’.
 Hitachi has now confirmed it has permanently withdrawn from both projects.

 These developments have led many to question the future of nuclear power in the UK.